crcn/tandem-old/packages/tandem-app/README.md

 - [ ] create a new window when a _custom_ component is dropped onto the canvas
 - [ ] add dropped component to existing element
 - [ ] re-wire up vscode extension
-- [ ] adding new style in right pane
-- [ ] adding new rule in right pane

 Steps to visual dev: